※Click to jump to the beginning of the article.

 Born in Yokohama, Kanagawa Prefecture in 1929, Toshiro Mayuzumi experienced the Manchurian Incident, the prelude to World War II, at the age of three, and the Second Sino-Japanese War at the age of eight.
 Even during the war, young Mayuzumi, who had aspired to be a composer from this time on, continued to stay in contact with music through piano and music theory lessons, as well as drum and fife corps and brass band classes at school.

-In April 1945, while the damage from the Great Tokyo Air Raids was still ongoing, he entered what is now the Tokyo University of the Arts, which was then a vocational school, at the age of 16, and spent his student life there until the end of the war.
+In April 1945, while the damage from the Great Tokyo Air Raids was still ongoing, he entered what is now the Tokyo University of the Arts, which was then a vocational school, at the age of 16, and spent his student days there until the end of the war.
 His first teacher, Kunihiko Hashimoto, resigned in the aftermath of Japan's defeat in the war, and he went on to study under composers such as Tomojiro Ikeuchi and Akira Ifukube.

 Akira Ifukube is a composer best known for the music of the special effects film series "Godzilla," and this song is extremely famous.